nomath4u/radiusnetworks.github.io/ibeacon/ibeacon-development-kit-instructions-version2.md

 #Beacon Development Kit Instructions (Version 2.0)

 Note: These instructions are for a previous version of the Beacon Development Kit (shipped Feb.
 2014 - Apr.
 2014).
-For instructions on the latest version (shipping May, 2014) [click here](http://developer.radiusnetworks.com/ibeacon/ibeacon-development-kit-instructions.html).
+For instructions on the latest version [click here](http://developer.radiusnetworks.com/pibeacon/pibeacon-instructions.html).

 ##Getting Started